The Spirit of the Sovereign Lord is on me,

 “Sure I can”, he reassured me.
 “Give me something that you wear on your person all the time.”
 I gave him my silver ring.
 Then he uttered a spell over my ring and told me to hold it and visualise whatever I wanted, and it would materialize.
 I went home stoked that I now had the power to acquire anything I wanted.

 Well that night, I couldn’t sleep.
-Every time I closed my eyes, I had this creepy sense that I was being watched by invisible entities.
+Every time I closed my eyes, I had this creepy sense that I was being watched by hundreds of eyes.
+When I managed to fall asleep, I dreamt of an underground cavern where two columns of hooded monks filed past each other in eerie silence.
+When I peered into their faces, I found utter blackness.
+There were no faces under those hoods.
 I tossed and turned, and the following night was no less terrifying.
 When I finally closed my eyes, I could see (not with my physical eyes) a family of dense dark mud creatures, standing in descending height, by my bedside, all silently watching me.
 Their eerie presence pervaded the room.
 I was so terror-stricken, I vowed to get rid of the ring the following day.
 But early the next morning, before I could even do it, the telephone rang.
 It was the white witch.

 “Cori, I sense that you’re thinking of getting rid of the ring.”